istio/istio.io/content/docs/examples/tutorial/single/index.md

     {"id":7,"ratings":{"Reviewer1":1,"Reviewer2":1}}
     {{< /text >}}

-1. To stop the service stop its process, press `Ctrl-C` while in the terminal running it.
+1. Use `Ctrl-C` in the terminal running the service to stop it.

 In this module you saw how you can implement, build, test and run a service on a local machine.
 In the next module you will learn how create a container for your service and how to run the container locally.